 The Hidden Valley Nature Trail is a short, but beautiful stroll that’s perhaps one of the most visited sections of the park.
-It starts at the Hidden Valley Picnic Area near Park Boulevard and takes hikers on a 1 mile (1.6km) loop through stunning rock formations and great habitat for spotting local wildlife.
+It starts at the Hidden Valley Picnic Area near Park Boulevard and takes hikers on a 1 mile (1.6 km) loop through stunning rock formations.
+It’s also a great pace for spotting local wildlife.

-The Boy Scout Trail is one of the longest established trails in the park and can be done as either a point-to-point or out-and-back hike.
-This trail covers 7.8 miles (12.6km) one-way as it connects Indian Cove to Park Boulevard.
-However, it’s recommended that thru-hikers start at Park Boulevard as this provides a mostly flat and downhill walking experience.
+The Boy Scout Trail is one of the longest established trails in the park.
+It can be done as either a point-to-point or out-and-back hike.
+This trail covers 7.8 miles (12.6 km) one-way as it connects Indian Cove to Park Boulevard.
+However, it’s recommended that thru hikers start at Park Boulevard as this provides a mostly flat and downhill walking experience.

 The Boy Scout Trail is a great way to see large stands of Joshua trees as well as some of the park’s most iconic rock formations.
 It also offers great views of the surrounding desert landscape for more adventurous hikers.

 This 7.3 mile (11.7 km) trail takes hikers to the Lost Palms Oasis from its trailhead at Cottonwood Oasis Road.

 It’s a great hike for anyone looking to experience two of the park’s five oases and their unique flora and fauna.
 However, it is quite long and exposed to the sun, so if you want a shorter hike, the trail to Fortynine Palms Oasis is a good alternative.

 The trail to the summit of Ryan Mountain starts off on Park Boulevard and is a good option for people that want fantastic views of the park itself.